carpentries-lab/python-aos-lesson/episodes/01-conda.md

 > Go ahead and install the xarray, netCDF4, cartopy, cmocean and cmdline_provenance
 > packages using either the Anaconda Navigator or Bash Shell.
 >
+> Remember that you'll need to add the conda-forge channel first.
+>
 > (You may like to create a separate `pyaos-lesson` conda environment,
 > but this is not necessary to complete the lessons.
-> Remember that if you create a new environment rather than using the base environment,
+> If you create a new environment rather than using the base environment,
 > you'll need to install jupyter too.)
 >
 > > ## Solution